 In addition to ETFs, there are also commodity exchange-traded notes (ETNs), which often get lumped together in discussion.
 While both products are traded on exchanges, ETNs are debt securities whereas ETFs are an investment fund.
 The performance of an ETN tracks an underlying index like some ETFs, however, because they are essentially a tradable loan issued by a financial company investors are exposed to credit risk—the possibility the issuer could default, resulting in a loss of principal.
 And that’s not the only risk you might want to consider with these products.

 First, there’s always the chance your investment could lose value.
-Commodities can also be very volatile and are affected by world events, government regulations, change in import and export policies, and economic conditions.
+Commodities can also be very volatile and are affected by world events, government regulations, changes in import and export policies, and economic conditions.
 On top of that, production for certain commodities can be concentrated in foreign and emerging markets, which can be disrupted by political, economic, and currency instability.
 With each individual issue, there will be different risks you should consider.

 First off, the prospectus is a great place to start to learn more about a specific ETF/ETN you’re considering.
 It’s a document that must be filed with the Securities and Exchange Commission and provides additional information about: risks, past performance, portfolio holdings, investment strategies, management, distribution policies, fees and expenses, as well as other supplemental information.

 Once you get done with the prospectus, examine how the product you’re considering is taxed, which can vary depending on your individual situation and how the investment is structured.
 Some commodity ETFs will issue a Schedule K-1 to investors, which is a tax document used to report a partnership’s incomes, losses and dividends—this can add more work and complexity when it comes time to file your taxes.
 These products are complicated and if you don’t feel like you understand the tax implications you might want to consult with a tax professional before investing.